 The vacuous feeling you get from a scene in which everyone is talking, but nobody is listening.

-A sadness that you will never be able to know how your improv format will turn out in the future when performed by unknown strangers.
+A sadness that you will never know how your improv format will turn out in the future when performed by unknown strangers.

 A state of exhaustion inspired by silly jokes and cheap gags.